Neem Uses in Organic Farming:

 Neem Uses in Organic Farming – Introduction

 But these days, agriculture is mainly dependent on pesticides.
-Though these pesticides give you more profits, Pesticides are very harmful to human health and for lands fertility.
-Due to powerful chemicals used in pesticides, it affects human health to a large extent.
+Though these pesticides give you more profits, Pesticides are very harmful to human health and for land fertility.
+Due to the powerful chemicals used in pesticides, it affects human health to a large extent.
 Due to this powerful chemical in pesticides, lands are losing their strength and natural minerals.

 Chemicals very hazardous to humans and land fertility.
-This article gives complete information about using the natural and organic pesticides using NEEM.
+This article gives complete information about using natural and organic pesticides using NEEM.

 Neem Uses in Organic Farming – Neem as A pesticide